rat-simon/informatikgarten.ch/sites/luz/content/europe/2023-metatheory.md

 [^glasl]: Glasl, Friedrich. _Konfliktmanagement : Ein Handbuch Für Führungskräfte, Beraterinnen Und Berater_.
 Bern: Haupt Verlag, 2010.

-On each step of the ladder, the parties intuitively know which kind of behaviour is adequate and what constitutes a taboo.
+On each step of the ladder, **the parties intuitively know which kind of behaviour is adequate and what constitutes a taboo**.
 But because conflicts are very frustrating situations for us humans to be in, there is a tendency in each party on each step to try to dissolve the distressing ambiguity of the situation.
-And, one way we ironically choose is breaking the next taboo-barrier.
-We humans often perceive this as a clarifying moment.
+And, one way we humans ironically choose to do this is breaking the taboo-barrier to the next the next step!
+We often perceive this as a clarifying moment, when we finally say: "Enough!"

 > "Crossing points of no return \[taboo-barriers\] thus means that one has reached a more intense stage of conflict.
 This new stage has its own norms, regiment and rules.
 But it is again clearly delineated by a new barrier.
 And precisely this barrier gives the parties – in spite of a heightened use of violence – new securities!
 Violence does not become limitless in a bang, but is again constrained. … The expectations remain – like Tomas Schelling says – co-ordinated."[^glasltaboo]

 [^glasltaboo]: Glasl 2010, 230.

 Using these distinct escalation steps, we can deduce what means of power can be expected to be marshalled on each step.
-Indeed, as we shall see, this perspective utterly reframes the very nature of power as such.
+Indeed, as we shall see, this perspective yields rich insights into the nature of power, postulates many empirical hypotheses that are eminently falsifiable,

 ### There is no universal state of nature